Service Detail

 Logistics Hub Construction performs best when the project team makes decisions in the right order.
 Our process keeps scheduling, constructability, and owner priorities visible as the work moves from planning into field execution.

-Define the logistics program and site relationships is treated as a project decision point, not a handoff moment.
-We connect it to circulation hierarchy and keep the team aligned on what must be resolved before the next trade package moves.
+Define the logistics program, I-35 and Hays County access requirements, and EARC and TCEQ compliance constraints is treated as a project decision point, not a handoff moment.
+We connect it to circulation hierarchy with inbound freight, outbound dispatch, and yard maintenance movements separated and planned for the logistics volume and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Coordinate circulation, buildings, and utility infrastructure is treated as a project decision point, not a handoff moment.
-We connect it to multi-building coordination and keep the team aligned on what must be resolved before the next trade package moves.
+Coordinate multi-building site circulation, shared utility infrastructure, and limestone subbase foundation design is treated as a project decision point, not a handoff moment.
+We connect it to multi-building coordination with shared infrastructure, utility distribution, and access control managed across the full site plan and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Sequence shells, yards, and operational support areas is treated as a project decision point, not a handoff moment.
-We connect it to utility distribution and keep the team aligned on what must be resolved before the next trade package moves.
+Sequence warehouse shells, yard paving, and operational support areas under one integrated schedule is treated as a project decision point, not a handoff moment.
+We connect it to utility distribution extended to all operational zones with capacity for future phases built into the first-phase infrastructure and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Bring control systems and support spaces online is treated as a project decision point, not a handoff moment.
-We connect it to phased ramp-up and keep the team aligned on what must be resolved before the next trade package moves.
+Bring gate and security control systems, dock hardware, and shared support spaces online in the logistics ramp-up sequence is treated as a project decision point, not a handoff moment.
+We connect it to phased ramp-up with first-phase buildings and yards available while later phases continue construction on the same active site and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

-Turn over the hub for phased or full logistics use is treated as a project decision point, not a handoff moment.
-We connect it to circulation hierarchy and keep the team aligned on what must be resolved before the next trade package moves.
+Turn over the hub for phased or full logistics use with TCEQ, Hays County CO, and operational system documentation confirmed is treated as a project decision point, not a handoff moment.
+We connect it to circulation hierarchy with inbound freight, outbound dispatch, and yard maintenance movements separated and planned for the logistics volume and keep the team aligned on what must be resolved before the next trade package moves.
 That gives the owner clearer visibility into schedule pressure, avoids avoidable procurement surprises, and protects the site conditions the next phase depends on.
 Instead of allowing production to outrun planning, we use this step to keep the whole job constructible.

 Best Fit